oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list_schedule.md

 Create a new price list schedule.
 The period defined by the `activeAt` and `deactivateAt` values should not overlap with periods defined by other schedules for the same price list.

+The created record is returned in the response.

 {@inheritdoc}

 {@request:json_api}